-- €28,718 due to IGD Management S.r.l. for the transfer to the 2015 tax consolidation of taxable income and IRES credits; - €50,367 due to Porta Medicea S.r.l. for the transfer to the 2015 tax requested for those years for the deduction of a portion of IRAP from taxable income for IRES purposes.
+- €28,718 due to IGD Management S.r.l. for the transfer to the 2015 tax consolidation of taxable income and IRES credits; - €50,367 due to Porta Medicea S.r.l. for the transfer to the 2015 tax

-- €29,490 due to IGD Management S.r.I. for taxable income and IRES credits transferred to the tax consolidation for 2008, further to the filing of an amended return in the company's favor; - €72,956 due to IGD Management S.r.l. for taxable income and IRES credits transferred to the tax consolidation scheme for the years 2008 to 2011, as a result of the refund
+- consolidation of taxable income and IRES credits; - €29,490 due to IGD Management S.r.I. for taxable income and IRES credits transferred to the tax consolidation for 2008, further to the filing of an amended return in the company's favor; - €72,956 due to IGD Management S.r.I. for taxable income and IRES credits transferred to the tax consolidation scheme for the years 2008 to 2011, as a result of the refund requested for those years for the deduction of a portion of IRAP from taxable income for IRES purposes.